I See Stars

-I See Stars are an American electronicore band from Warren, Michigan formed in 2006.
-The band currently consists of lead vocalist Devin Oliver, guitarist Brent Allen, keyboardist and co-vocalist Andrew Oliver, and bass guitarist Jeff Valentine.
+I See Stars is an American electronicore band from Warren, Michigan, formed in 2006.
+It consists of lead vocalist Devin Oliver, guitarist Brent Allen, keyboardist and co-vocalist Andrew Oliver, and bass guitarist Jeff Valentine.
+The band has released all six of their studio albums, and other releases, through Sumerian Records.

 Their first album, 3-D (2009), peaked at No. 176 on the Billboard 200.
-Their second album, The End of the World Party, was released on February 22, 2011.
-The band's third studio album, Digital Renegade, was released on March 13, 2012, which demonstrated a stylistic change, featuring a more aggressive musical style than their prior albums.
-The band also appeared on the song, "Beauty and the Beast", by Dubstep producer BARE.
-The band's fourth studio album, New Demons, was released October 22, 2013, which featured elements of EDM while achieving an even further aggressive style than Digital Renegade.
-On March 25, 2015, the band released their first remix album, titled Phases.
-The band's line-up remained unchanged, (excluding the brief departure of vocalist Zach Johnson in 2009, who returned the following year) from their formation in 2006, up until mid-2015, when the group announced the departure of rhythm guitarist Jimmy Gregerson and Johnson.
-Lead vocalist Devin Oliver now pursues both clean vocals and unclean vocals.
-Their fifth studio album and the first album featuring the new line-up, Treehouse, was released on June 17, 2016.
-Drummer Luke Holland played the drum track for this album, while Andrew Oliver started his place on the keyboard.
-Their latest release is the Treehouse Acoustic EP, which was released on April 6, 2018.
+Their second album, The End of the World Party, was released in 2011.
+The band's third studio album, Digital Renegade, was released in 2012 and demonstrated a stylistic change, featuring a more aggressive musical style than their prior albums.
+The band also appeared on the song "Beauty and the Beast" by Dubstep producer BARE.
+The band's fourth studio album, New Demons, was released in 2013.
+It featured elements of EDM while achieving an even further aggressive style than Digital Renegade.
+In 2015, the band released a remix album, titled Phases.
+The band's lineup remained unchanged (excluding the brief departure of vocalist Zach Johnson in 2009, who returned the following year) from their formation in 2006 up until mid-2015, when the group announced the departure of Johnson and rhythm guitarist Jimmy Gregerson.
+Devin Oliver now pursues both clean vocals and unclean vocals.
+Their fifth studio album and the first album featuring the new line-up, Treehouse, was released in 2016.
+They released an EP, Treehouse (Acoustic), in 2018.

-The band has released all six of their studio albums, and other releases, through their record label Sumerian Records.
+After nearly a seven-year hiatus, I See Stars teased their return by posting a polaroid picture on their Instagram account featuring a lyric to their song Drift, which later dropped in their SPLIT - EP in August 2024.